Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Introduction and main results

-Hence we will define modules $W^{(p)}_{\chi} \subseteq \wh{W}^{(p)}_{\chi}$ (at depth $p \geq 1$) for $\mf{g}_{p}$ and $\wh{\mf{g}}$ respectively, whose defining representations depend on elements of $\mf{h}^{\vee}_{p} \subseteq \mf{g}_{p}^{\vee}$ in the form of the characters for a Lie subalgebra generalising the positive Borels, and so that for $p = 1$ they reduce to the usual tame modules (else they are ``wild'').
-This is done in Def.~\ref{def:affine_singular_module}, which is a variations of similar definitions considered elsewhere, and which is the best suited to our viewpoint on the spaces $\mc{M}_{\dR}^{*}$.
-For example~\eqref{eq:affine_singular_module} has a more general scope than the ''confluent Verma modules`` of~\cite{nagoya_sun_2011_confluent_kz_equations_for_sl_n_with_poincare_rank_2_at_infinity}, since we allow for an arbitrary simple Lie algebra and for arbitrary irregular singularities (of arbitrary Poincar\'{e} rank).
-Also we do not work in Liouville theory, i.e. we do not consider modules for the Virasoro algebra as in~\cite{nagoya_2015_irregular_conformal_blocks_with_an_application_to_the_fifth_and_fourth_painleve_equations}.
-Our approach is closer to the ''level subalgebra`` of~\cite{fedorov_2010_irregular_wakimoto_modules_and_the_casimir_connection}, or rather to one of its ''more reasonable`` variants (see Rem.~4 of~\cite[p.~5]{fedorov_2010_irregular_wakimoto_modules_and_the_casimir_connection}); the other variant is used in~\cite[\S~2.8]{feigin_frenkel_toledanolaredo_2010_gaudin_models_with_irregular_singularities} to define modules ''$\mb{I}_{m,\chi}$``: in this setup the natural pairing~\eqref{eq:residue_pairing} matches the parameter of the modules with \emph{half} of principal parts of irregular meromorphic connections, contrary to~\eqref{eq:affine_singular_module}\footnote{The viewpoint of~\cite{feigin_frenkel_toledanolaredo_2010_gaudin_models_with_irregular_singularities} on meromorphic connections is different: at critical level $\kappa = -h^{\vee}$ one identifies quotients of the ''universal Gaudin algebra`` with algebras of functions on spaces of opers with prescribed singularities for the Langlands dual group $\prescript{L}{}{G}$ of $G$, with a view towards the geometric Langlands correspondence for loop groups~\cite{frenkel_2007_langlands_correspondence_for_loop_groups}.}---which is one of the motivations behind Def.~\ref{def:affine_singular_module} (see also \S~\ref{sec:dynamical_term}).
-In addition to the parameters of the modules~\eqref{eq:affine_singular_module} matching up with those of the open de Rham spaces, the other two important differences with~\cite{feigin_frenkel_toledanolaredo_2010_gaudin_models_with_irregular_singularities} is that we work at \emph{noncritical} level to define flat connections on a bundle of irregular conformal blocks, and that our $\mf{g}_{p}$-modules are highest-weight---leading to finite-dimensional spaces of coinvariants.
+Hence we will define modules $W^{(p)}_{\chi} \subseteq \wh W^{(p)}_{\chi}$ (at depth $p \geq 1$) for $\mf g_p$ and $\wh{\mf g}$ respectively, whose defining representations depend on elements of $\mf h^{\dual}_p \subseteq \mf g_p^{\dual}$.
+In turn the latter correspond to characters for Lie subalgebras generalising the positive (affine) Borels, so that for $p = 1$ they reduce to the usual tame modules (else they are `wild/irregular').
+This is done in Def.~\ref{def:affine_singular_module}, which is a variations of similar definitions considered elsewhere, and which is the best suited to our viewpoint on the moduli spaces~\eqref{eq:de_rham}.
+For example~\eqref{eq:affine_singular_module} has a more general scope than the `confluent Verma modules' of~\cite{jimbo_nagoya_sun_2008_remarks_on_the_confluent_kz_equations_for_sl_2_and_quantum_painleve_equations,nagoya_sun_2011_confluent_kz_equations_for_sl_n_with_poincare_rank_2_at_infinity}, since we allow for an arbitrary simple Lie algebra and for arbitrary irregular singularities (of arbitrary Poincar\'{e} rank)---note that we do not use the viewpoint of confluence.
+Also we do not work in Liouville theory, i.e. we do not consider modules for the Virasoro algebra, e.g. as in~\cite{nagoya_2015_irregular_conformal_blocks_with_an_application_to_the_fifth_and_fourth_painleve_equations}.
+The approach in this paper is closer to the `level subalgebra' of~\cite{fedorov_2010_irregular_wakimoto_modules_and_the_casimir_connection} (cf. also~\S~\ref{sec:dynamical_term}), or rather to one of its `more reasonable' variants (see Rmk.~4 of op. cit.).
+The other variant is used in~\cite[\S~2.8]{feigin_frenkel_toledanolaredo_2010_gaudin_models_with_irregular_singularities}: in this setup the natural pairing~\eqref{eq:residue_pairing} matches the parameter of the modules with \emph{half} of principal parts of irregular meromorphic connections, contrary to~\eqref{eq:affine_singular_module}.\footnote{The viewpoint of op. cit. on meromorphic connections is different: at critical level $\kappa = -h^{\dual}$ one identifies quotients of the `universal Gaudin algebra' with algebras of functions on spaces of opers for the Langlands dual group $\prescript{L}{}{G}$ of $G$, with a view towards the geometric Langlands correspondence for loop groups~\cite{frenkel_2007_langlands_correspondence_for_loop_groups}.
+(This seems closer to the quantization of the Dolbeault moduli spaces of $G$-Higgs bundles, and the Hitchin system, on the other side of the nonabelian Hodge correspondence.)} The other two important differences with~\cite{feigin_frenkel_toledanolaredo_2010_gaudin_models_with_irregular_singularities} is that we work at \emph{noncritical} level, and that our $\mf g_p$-modules are highest-weight, leading to finite-dimensional spaces of coinvariants.
+Finally, the $\mf g_p$-modules $W_\chi^{(p)}$ also appear in~\cite{wilson_2011_highest_weight_theory_for_truncated_current_lie_algebras}, and enter into the category $\mc O$ for truncated current Lie algebras of~\cite{chaffe_topley_2023_category_o_for_truncated_current_lie_algebras} (cf.~\cite{chaffe_2023_category_o_for_takiff_lie_algebras} when $p = 2$).